Metastatic pleural tumorTumor - metastatic pleural

 - CT scan of the chest

-Your health care provider may recommend a procedure called thoracentesis if you have a lot of fluid collecting around your lungs and you have shortness of breath or low blood oxygen levels.
-This procedure removes the fluid and allows the lung to expand more, making it easier to breathe.
+Your provider may recommend thoracentesis if you have a lot of fluid collecting around your lungs and you have shortness of breath or low blood oxygen levels.
+After the fluid is removed, your lung will be able to expand more.
+This allows you to breathe easier.

-To prevent the fluid from collecting again, medication may be placed directly into your chest space through a tube, called a catheter.
-Or, your surgeon may spray a medication or talc on the lung surface during the procedure to remove the fluid surrounding your lungs.
+To prevent the fluid from collecting again, medicine may be placed directly into your chest space through a tube, called a catheter.
+Or, your surgeon may spray a medicine or talc on the lung surface during the procedure.
+This helps seal the space around your lungs to prevent the fluid from returning.

 You can ease the stress of illness by joining a support group where members share common experiences and problems.